-As part of our commitment to being run democratically, Parklands Educate Together are always looking for ways to collaborate and share our experiences with families and the local community.
+As part of our commitment to being run democratically, Parklands Educate Together is always looking for ways to collaborate and share our experiences with families and the local community.

 Please contact Rebecca, our School Admissions Administrator on a Thursday or Friday to enquire about a space.
 Where spaces are not available your child’s name will be placed on a waiting list, which operates in accordance with our admissions policy over-subscription criteria.
 All applications for In-Year Admission will be handled within 10 working, school days or less.

 At Educate Together we actively encourage the involvement of parents in the education of your children.
 Research shows that children do better in school if parents take an active part in their child’s education.

 Join us a volunteer reader on a regular basis, visit for an hour to show us a special skill or stop by to help with the gardening.
 There are many ways you can help at our school and we are always happy to hear new suggestions!< less

 School closed on Friday 26th January for Training